donaldheppner/donaldheppner.github.io/_posts/2020-02-12-when-to-decouple.md

 ---
 layout: post
-date: "2020-02-26 19:30:00 -0500"
+date: "2020-02-26"
 title: "When to Decouple Systems"
+category: architecture
-categories: architecture decoupling microservices transformation
+tags: architecture decoupling microservices transformation
 ---

 Organizations have made huge investments in software and technology to stay